cosc2336-ds-alg/assg08/README.md

-Once you are satisfied with your implementation and can pass the uncommented tests of `insertBack()` and the overloaded `operator<<()`, commit your changes and push them to the `feedback` branch of your GitHub repository.
+Once you are satisfied with your implementation and can pass the uncommented tests of `insertBack()` and the overloaded `operator<<()`, commit your changes and push them to the `Feedback` pull request of your GitHub repository.

 ## Task 4: Implement `LList` `deleteIndex()` API mutator